 - A. Identify and apply educational and technology-related research, the psychology of learning, and instructional design principles in guiding the use of computers and technology in education.
 Candidates: - 1. communicate and apply principles and practices of educational research in educational technology. - B. Apply strategies for and knowledge of issues related to managing the change process in schools.
-Candidates: 1. describe social/historical foundations of education and how they relate to use of technology in schools. - C. Apply effective group process skills.
-Candidates: - 1. discuss issues related to building collaborations, alliances, and partnerships involving educational technology initiatives. - D. Lead in the development and evaluation of district technology planning and implementation.
-Candidates: - 1. design and lead in the implementation of effective group process related to technology leadership or planning. - 2. use evaluation findings to recommend modifications in technology implementations. - 3. use national, state, and local standards to develop curriculum plans for integrating technology in the school environment. - 4. develop curriculum activities or performances that meet national, state, and local technology standards. - 5. compare and evaluate district-level technology plans. - 6. use strategic planning principles to lead and assist in the acquisition, implementation, and maintenance of technology resources. - 7. plan, develop, and implement strategies and procedures for resource acquisition and management of technologybased systems, including hardware and software. - E. Engage in supervised field-based experiences with accomplished technology facilitators and/or directors.
-Candidates: - 1. participate in a significant field-based activity involving experiences in instructional program development, professional development, facility and resource management, WAN/LAN/wireless systems, or managing changes related to technology use in school-based settings.
+Candidates: - 1. describe social/historical foundations of education and how they relate to use of technology in schools. - C. Apply effective group process skills.
+Candidates: - discuss issues related to building collaborations, alliances, and partnerships involving educational technology initiatives. - D. Lead in the development and evaluation of district technology planning and implementation.
+Candidates: - 1. design and lead in the implementation of effective group process related to technology leadership or planning. - 2. use evaluation findings to recommend modifications in technology implementations. - 3. use national, state, and local standards to develop curriculum plans for integrating technology in the school environment. - 4. develop curriculum activities or performances that meet national, state, and local technology standards. - 5. compare and evaluate district-level technology plans. - 6. use strategic planning principles to lead and assist in the acquisition, implementation, and maintenance of technology resources. - 7. plan, develop, and implement strategies and procedures for resource acquisition and management of technology-based systems, including hardware and software.